 I was not a huge fan of Indian dress after that assignment.

 The wampum beads (colored macaroni on a string) went over much better.
 We wore them as necklaces.
 I and my classmates were more than happy to play Indian on the playground for awhile after making those.
-Naturally, we were plains Indians, but well, the important thing is that we fell when the cowboys shot us.
+Naturally, we were plains Indians (pasta wampum having a slightly different regional presence than it’s namesake), but well, the important thing is that we fell when the cowboys shot us.
 That expectation was written in stone.
 I mean they could miss a time or two, but eventually you had to give it to the cowboy, grab your chest and fall.

 Pasta wampum doesn’t hold up well when you fall on it.